mig-hub/fragment/README.md

 This is what I did on the long example above for marking the default option.

 Nothing fancy but quite good to be aware of.

+If you do something and want to keep the scope you are in, you can use `create_here` instead of `here`.
+You then have access to the methods through the fragment object passed to the block:

+    html = Fragment.create_here do |f|
+      f.h1 { "" }
+    end

 Do not hesitate to fork the project if you want to help me improve it.